 At giffgaff, we think that we have a responsibility to offer a good level of data service to all of our members, regardless of the time of day, and so we have been looking for solutions to protect and improve your data experience even during peak hours.

-Traffic Flow is the name that we give to any initiative which helps us to ensure that members are getting access to a fair share of the network, even during the busiest hours of the day.
+Traffic Flow is the name that we give to the initiative which helps us to ensure that members are getting access to a fair share of the network, even during the busiest hours of the day.
 Ultimately, Traffic Flow is in place to improve the data experience on giffgaff.

 Without Traffic Flow, at times, we are seeing a huge inequality in the way that network resource is being used, for example, during the hours where the data experience is degraded, as few as 1% of members were using around 30% of the total network resource.
 This unfair distribution causes an inconsistent experience for the majority of members.